How to Become a Therapist in Texas

 If you’ve ever considered a career as a therapist, there’s never been a better time.
 You’d be on a promising career path that would allow you to put your compassion to work.
 Keep reading to find out how to become a therapist in Texas and begin making a profound impact in your community.

 What types of therapists are there?

-You may be surprised to learn just how many kinds of therapist jobs there are.
-Whether you’d like to focus on assisting children as a school counselor, providing end-of-life therapy in a nursing home or anything in between, you can find a specialty that aligns with your skills and interests.
+Those interested in working in mental health may be surprised to learn just how many kinds of therapist jobs there are.
+Whether you’d like to focus on assisting children in a school setting, providing end-of-life therapy in a nursing home or working with clients anywhere in between, you can find a specialty that aligns with your skills and interests.

 - Addiction therapist